 Loans from the Industrial Development Fund are affordable investments and a kind of "springboard" for the development of production business.
 The latest technological equipment purchased with these funds has helped to make our products more high-quality, affordable and competitive, and has brought us closer to world standards.

-The mirrors for Lada Iskra, developed by Prisma designers, are equipped with heating, electric drive and have improved visibility.
-The design also provides for the possibility of integrating additional equipment, such as rear-view cameras or blind spot sensors, which allows you to create different car configurations.
+The mirrors for Lada Iskra, developed by Prisma designers, are equipped with heating, electric drive and improved visibility.
+The design also provides for the possibility of integrating additional equipment, such as rear-view cameras or blind spot sensors, which allows creating different vehicle configurations.

 Previously, in the production of mirrors, traditional methods of mechanical cutting and manual processing of glass led to the appearance of microcracks and chips.
 This not only increased the cost of the final product due to the high percentage of rejected parts, but also created a "bottleneck" in the production chain, limiting supply possibilities.